userdigitaldevil/millenium-quant-simulation/README.md

 The solution may require various Python packages for quantitative analysis.
 Please refer to the notebook for specific import statements and dependencies.

+## Important Note

+**Note:** During the simulation, I do not have access to the Amplify Libraries or the actual datasets that would be used in a real assessment environment.
+The solution is based on the problem description and my understanding of the requirements.

 ---

-*This repository represents my work on the Millenium quant trader assessment.*
+_This repository represents my work on the Millenium quant trader assessment._